 We enjoy mixing in seeds such as flax, sunflower, and oats into our dough.
 It provides texture and an added shot of nutrition.
 Soaking the grains prior to mixing maintains the bread's moisture without it being like a brick.

-Why it works: The Homemade Sourdough Bread maker's equipment maintained hydration stability even with the added grains.
+Why it works: The sourdough bread maker maintains hydration stability even with the added grains.

 Sourdough Focaccia